69th Armoured Regiment (India)

 69 Armoured Regiment is an armoured regiment of the Indian Army.

 Formation

 The regiment was raised on 1 October 1968 at Ahmednagar.
-It was then manned mainly by troops drawn from the Regiment of Artillery and Infantry battalions.
+It drew on troops from the Regiment of Artillery and Infantry battalions.
 It has an all-India all-class composition, drawing troops from various castes and religions.

 Equipment

 The regiment was initially equipped with PT-76 tanks, which also took part during 1971 War.
 The regiment presently has the T-72 tanks.